GriffinJohnston/ldrs/readme.md

 # LDRS

 Lightweight loaders & spinners for your next web project.
 The successor to @uiball/loaders.
 Rebuilt from the ground up with Typescript and Web Components.
-Plus 20 new loaders for good measure.
+20 new loaders added for good measure.

 - **44 types 🎨** : Unique enough to be interesting; simple enough to use in real-world projects
 - **Powered by web components 🛠️** : Use with React, Vue, Svelte, Solid, plain HTML...
 If it runs in a browser LDRS will work